Individualized Cognate Courses

 CLA 305 What is a Classic?
 Arts and Humanities Fall, Spring, Summer 3/3

-CLA 310 Survey of Ancient Greek Literature and Culture Arts and Humanities Fall 3/3
+CLA 310 Survey of Ancient Greek Literature and Culture Arts and Humanities Fall, Spring 3/3